 - The source tree.
-CAM-5.3 is distributed with CESM-1.2.
-To obtain the source code go to the section "Acquiring the Code" on the CESM Home Page [/models/cesm1.2/index.html].
+CAM-5.2 is distributed with CESM-1.1.
+To obtain the source code go to the section "Acquiring the Code" on the CESM Home Page2.
 When we refer to the root of the CAM source tree, this is the same directory as the root of the CESM source tree.
 This directory is referred to throughout this document as \$CAM_ROOT. - Perl (version 5.4 or later). - A GNU version of the make utility. - Fortran and C compilers.
 The Fortran compiler needs to support at least the Fortran95 standard. - A NetCDF library (version 4.1.3 or later) that has the Fortran APIs built using the same Fortran compiler that is used to build the rest of the CAM code.
 This library is used extensively by CAM both to read input datasets and to write the output datasets.
-The NetCDF source code is available here [http://www.unidata.ucar.edu/downloads/netcdf/].
+The NetCDF source code is available here3.
 We have updated the required NetCDF library version from 3.6 to 4.1.3 due to a recently discovered bug which affects all previous versions of the NetCDF library.
-The bug only occurs in special circumstances that are not that easy to replicate, however the result is that corrupt files are silently created.
-A more complete description of the bug is here [https://www.unidata.ucar.edu/jira/browse/NCF-22]. - Input datasets.
+The bug only occurs in special circumstances that are not that easy to replicate, however the result is the corrupt files are silently created.
+A more complete description of the bug is here4. - Input datasets.
 The required datasets depend on the CAM configuration.
-Determining which datasets are required for any configuration is discussed in the section called "Building the Namelist".
-Acquiring those datasets is discussed in the section called "Acquiring Input Datasets".
+Determining which datasets are required for any configuration is discussed in the Section called Building the Namelist.
+Acquiring those datasets is discussed in the Section called Acquiring Input Datasets.